TheBrianiac/OtisArena/README.md

 4. Install the compiled .jar file to your server's plugins directory.
 Run the server and then enter 'stop'.
 5. Update plugins/OtisArena/config.yml with the details for your world(s).
   1. If you use Phizzle's map (see above), the default config will cover it.
-6. Get a few friends (or cats than can walk over keyboards), log into your server, and play the game!
+6. Get a few friends (or cats that can walk over keyboards), log into your server, and play the game!
 The team with the most kills after 6 minutes wins.
 7. If you find any bugs, [open an issue](https://github.com/TheBrianiac/OtisArena/issues/new) - I'll get an email.

 ## CONTRIBUTIONS ##